Dr. Nora Castner

 Exploiting the GBVS for Saliency aware Gaze Heatmaps

 David Geisler, Daniel Weber, Nora Castner, and Enkelejda Kasneci.
-Eye Tracking Research and Applications.
+ACM Symposium on Eye Tracking Research and Applications.
 ACM, 2020.

 A MinHash approach for fast scanpath classification